mmiller1234321/CGG/README.md

   ## Usage <a id="usage"></a>

  User can schedule a tutoring session and checkout with payment!
-You may click on one of the many options and checkout our skilled Gigt Givers!
+You may click on one of the many options and checkout our skilled Gift Givers!
 Book as many sessions as you want.
 Lern or advance in a skill.

   ## License <a id="license"></a>